deepmodeling/abacus-develop/docs/input-main.md

 #### scf_thr

 - **Type**: Real
 - **Description**: An important parameter in ABACUS.
-It`s the threshold for electronic iteration.
+It's the threshold for electronic iteration.
 It represents the charge density error between two sequential density from electronic iterations.
 Usually for local orbitals, usually 1e-6 may be accurate enough.
 - **Default**:1e-06

 #### chg_extrap